 While deriding their culture with a simple arrogant statement of superiority,

 “the superstition of the Indian is absurd and irrational” (200)

 Hale’s description of the Traditional Ecological Knowledge of the tribes is quite surprising.
-He describes foods and cultural practices which we are only just now uncovering in academia in the burgeoning TEK movement.
+He describes foods and cultural practices which we are only just now being uncovered in academia in the burgeoning TEK movement.
 It seems Hale knew that the tribes were more sedentary and had complex food systems, even describes a seasonal round culture in some detail, while for over 150 years following his observations, many environmentalists and anthropologists appeared to have ignored the presence and value of tribal TEK.
-See Hale’s descriptions are below, and yes they do seem to be well ahead of his time,
+See Hale’s descriptions are below, and yes they do seem to be well ahead of the time,

 “the mode of life of the Oregon Indians, especially those of the interior, is so peculiar that it is difficult to determine how it should be characterized.
 They have no fixed habitations, and yet they are not, properly speaking, a wandering people.
 Nearly every month in the year they change their place of residence,- but the same month of every year finds them regularly in the same place.”
 (200)

 “The territory of Oregon abounds, beyond example, in esculent roots, of various kinds, which without cultivation, grow in sufficient quantities to support a considerable population.
 More than twenty species, most of them palatable, and obtainable, generally, with little labor, are found in different parts of this territory.
 At certain seasons, the natives subsist almost entirely upon them.
 As the different species come to maturity at different times, the people remove from one root-ground to another, according to the time when experience has taught them to look for a new crop.”
 (200)